-It is recommended that on all beaches that remain open the Centers for Disease Control and Prevention guidelines for social distancing be followed; this includes separating by six feet and not gathering in groups over 10.
+It is recommended that on all beaches that are open the Centers for Disease Control and Prevention guidelines for social distancing be followed; this includes separating by six feet and not gathering in groups over 10.
 For more information visit: https://www.cdc.gov/coronavirus.

 Florida Department of Health (DOH): http://www.floridahealth.gov/